nizpew/AI-code-analysis/README.md

    - TGPT tool should be installed and accessible via the command line (`tgpt`).

 2. **Execution**:
-   - Run the script (`code_analyzer.py`).
+   - Run the script (`code_analyzer.py`). with "python staticcodenalysis.py" or "python3 staticcodenalysis.py"
    - GUI will open, prompting to import a code file.
    - Clicking "Import Code File" allows selection of a file for analysis.
    - Clicking on specific lines within the displayed code triggers line-specific explanations.
+(Warning: BETA. may not work properly)

 3. **Output**:
    - TGPT outputs are displayed in the GUI, formatted to distinguish code snippets, headers, and text explanations.